 If using a boron-based solution, dilute according to the manufacturer’s instructions.
 This will likely be 1 kg of boron powder to 25 litres of water.
 You can buy a ready-made solution.

 Spray the solution onto wood, giving a thorough coating.
 Pre-made solutions often come with a sprayer attachment.
 Leave to dry.

 Spray a second coating when the first is dry, usually after a couple of hours, but check the manufacturer’s instructions to be sure.

 For heavy patches of infestation, apply the boron solution in a pre-mixed gel.
 1 litre of gel provides coverage for 4 square metres.

 Indicated by exit holes 3mm across or larger and pellets of frass.

-Tap the infected wood to see which areas sound hollow, this is where the woodworm infestation is.
+Tap the infected wood to see which areas sound hollow.
+Woodworm infestations live in these hollow areas.

 Drill holes around the edge of the infested areas to accurately work out how big a patch you are dealing with.

-Drill holes in a diagonal polka dot pattern across the area that are 10mm wide.
-Drill down until 15mm from the other side of wood.
+Drill 10mm wide holes in a diagonal polka dot pattern across the area.
+Drill down until 15mm from the other side of the wood.

 Fill holes to the top with boron paste using an applicator gun.